Please use the following as a reference when helping prospective student with questions about IUJ.

-Yes, IUJ is one of the few masters-level program in Japan with an in-house Career Counselor.
+Yes, IUJ has an in-house Career Support office.
 Lots of support, advice and guidance is provided in both group workshops and one-on-one assistance.
 The companies and organizations that hire IUJ graduates are as diverse as IUJ!
-Major financial firms, to regional UN offices, to consulting firms world wide, to governments and academic institutions, the world is open to you!
 For a placement report, visit the Career Homepage, It has a list of companies and international organizations that recently interned and employed IUJ graduates.

 May I contact the IUJ Career Counselor with Questions?

-Yes, her name is Gretchen Shinoda, and you can reach her at firstname.lastname@example.org.
-Please put a subject line that clearly identifies you as an IUJ Prospective student with career questions (spam mail problem) – IUJ suggests “IUJ Prospective Student with Career Question” You can also find her on FaceBook during Japan business hours, when she is at her desk.
+Yes, you can reach her at email@example.com.
+Please put a subject line that clearly identifies you as an IUJ Prospective student with career questions (spam mail problem) – IUJ suggests “IUJ Prospective Student with Career Question”

 What is campus life like?

 Busy and active.
 When you first arrive things will seem to quiet and remote.
 But within a few days the schedule picks up with studies, club events and off-campus activities arranged with the local community.
 Soon, there are not enough hours in the day.
-Most students live in dorms on campus, and use the small kitchens to cook or dine in our Cafeteria and snack shop.
+Students live in dorms on campus for their 2 years, and use the small kitchens to cook or dine in our Cafeteria and snack lounge.
 There is also a small convenience store with a variety of foods, snacks, drinks, and sundries.
 Sports clubs, career clubs and culture clubs dominate, but yearly a new club will sprout up like the Onsen Club (Hot Spring goers Club), Adventure Hikers Club, Chess Club, etc. The sports range from soccer and badminton nights, to Aikido, Karate and Iaido clubs.
 Photography clubs, and Year book clubs too are popular, and the Career Clubs of Finance, Consulting and Global Concerns Forum are all active.
 A volunteer program to support the community surrounding IUJ was created – Community Action Team (CAT).
 Many CAT events take you into the local schools to meet the children.

 What is the community like?